RobertoM89/HideAndSeek_Docs/README.md

 Choose the icon set and click on the icon that best matches your selection.
 A new picker-icon will appear on the shelf.
 You can customize any new icon with an optional label or a background color through the corresponding buttons at the bottom of the UI.
-If you prefer, you can take a screenshot rather than use one of the icons.
-Tick *ScreenCap*, center your subject in the persp camera and click on the camera button.
+If you prefer, you can take a screenshot rather than use one of the icons: tick *ScreenCap*, center your subject in the persp camera and click on the camera button.
 Tick *ShowNurbs* if you want to keep the visibility of the controls in the screenshot.

 Now, left-click the picker icon on the shelf to select the left control of your character.
 Right-click it to select the right one.
-Middle_click it to select both.
+Middle-click it to select both.
 If you'd rather think in terms of screen left and screen right, click on the Left-Right icon (see [here](https://robertom89.github.io/ShelfPicker_Docs/#tool-icons)) to toggle side mode.
 Hold Shift while clicking the picker icon to add the control to the current selection.
 Hold Control to remove it.